Reuseable products save resources and money!

 Washington State law (WAC 173-433-130) forbids you from impacting your neighbors with smoke, odors or ash.

 Burning garbage causes air pollution as well as releasing toxic gases into the air.
-Many people get sick each year from the smoke and toxic gases caused by burning garbage.

 For more information or to report an illegal burn call the Southwest Clean Air Agency at 360-633-0709.